November 15, 2024

 Warburton, circa 1908

-At the foot of the mountain, the small rural town of Warburton.
+At the foot of the mountain lies the small town of Warburton.

-Hoping to revive the town’s fortunes, the Warburton Progress Association hit on the idea of using nearby Mount Donna Buang for skiing.
-Warburton was close to Melbourne and accessible year-round by train; the town needed the business, and Melbournians needed a place to ski.
+Hoping to revive the town’s fortunes, in the 1920s the Warburton Progress Association hit on the idea of using nearby Mount Donna Buang for skiing.
+Warburton was close to Melbourne and accessible year-round by train; the town needed the business, Melbournians wanted a convenient place to ski.

 View from the summit of Mount Donna Buang, present day